kiith-sa/ICE/docsrc/tutorials/install_source_windows.rst

 1. Download and install DMD

-   Get the newest DMD 2 zip archive from
+   Get the DMD 2.058 zip archive from
-   `here <http://dlang.org/download.html>`_, and unpack it.
+   `here <ftp://ftp.digitalmars.com/dmd.2.058.zip>`_, and unpack it.

 2. Set the ``PATH`` environment variable